TXC4/OpenGLProject/README.md

 ## Description
 * This project uses the GLFW library to implement OpenGL.
 GLFW makes creating a window for our scene simple by handling the Windows API for us.
 * These instructions assume that you already have Visual Studio downloaded.
 If you are unfamiliar with dependencies and linking libraries, then I highly recommend using Visual Studio in order to follow along.*
+* If you have any issues cloning the project, then go into the OpenGLProject folder and into Application.cpp.
+Just copy and pasted that code into an existing project and you will have the same outcome.*
+* For a more detailed explanation, watch this video: https://www.youtube.com/watch?v=OR4fNpBjmq8&t=934s *

 ## Getting Started
 ### Make sure your GPU drivers are up to date